How you can lose eligibility

 If you have no medical coverage

-If you have no medical coverage, you may not be able to enroll into a medical insurance plan on the Healthcare Marketplace until Open Enrollment, unless you qualify for a Special Enrollment Period.
+If you have no medical coverage, you may not be able to enroll in a medical insurance plan on the Healthcare Marketplace until Open Enrollment, unless you qualify for a Special Enrollment Period.
 Open Enrollment usually begins on November 1 for coverage the following year.
 Until you enroll in an approved plan on the Marketplace, you would not be able to receive HCA benefits.
 We’re here to help: call 1-844-503-7348 to talk with the Member Assistance Center so we can help you enroll as soon as possible.

 Questions about your eligibility for Carewell SEIU 503 benefits?
 Do you have hours to report?